Hadrianus Sinaga

-Hadrianus Sinaga (June 15, 1912 – July 11, 1981) is the eighth minister of health of Indonesia.
+Hadrianus Sinaga (15 June 1912 – 11 July 1981) was the eighth minister of health of Indonesia.
 He was also the member of the People's Representative Council from 1950 until 1954.
 He was also the third general secretary of the Indonesian Christian Party.
 He was a surgeon, and established of the Medical Faculty of the Christian University of Indonesia.

 Early life

-Hadrianus Sinaga was born in Hatoguan, Samosir Island, Dutch East Indies, on June 15, 1912.
+Hadrianus Sinaga was born in Hatoguan, Samosir Island, Dutch East Indies, on 15 June 1912.
 He went to the Dutch East Indies Doctors' School in Surabaya, and finished his studies in 1942.

 Career

 After finishing his studies, he became a doctor in Panyabungan, South Tapanuli, and as the Head of Health Affairs of the Tapanuli Residency, the head of health affairs of the Defense Council of Tapanuli, and the head of health affairs of the People's Safety Forces.

 Political career

 In the Indonesian Christian Party

 From 1947 until 1949, Sinaga was chosen as the member of the Central Indonesian National Committee.
 He was chosen as the member of the People's Representative Council of the United States of Indonesia, and the Temporary People's Representative Council, until 8 December 1954, when he resigned.

 Sinaga was chosen as the 3rd general secretary of the Indonesian Christian Party at its 3rd congress from 7–9 April 1950 in Jakarta.